Study HRM and Take Your Chef Career to the Next Level

 Culinary Institute of Charleston, SC

 This institute is a division of the Trident Technical College in hot and beautiful Charleston, only fifteen minutes away from historic downtown.
-They offer the Associate’s in Applied Science as well as a range of certificates.
+The school offers an Associate’s degree in Applied Science as well as a range of certificates.
 They have certificates in Baking and Pastry, and the Culinary Arts.

 Culinary Arts and Tourism Institute

-The first is the Italian Culinary Internship.
-Students who qualify for this internship will spend ten weeks on the beautiful Amalfi Coast in Italy, working for local restaurants and getting the absolute best hands-on knowledge and immersion in Italian culture.
+The primary internship offered by the school is the Italian Culinary Internship.
+Students who qualify for this internship spend ten weeks on the beautiful Amalfi Coast in Italy, working for local restaurants and getting the absolute best hands-on knowledge and immersion in Italian culture.
+Italy is a culinary promised land so the positions are highly coveted.
+The program has set the stage for many professional chefs to specialize in Italian regional cuisine.

 Culinary Degrees & Certificates